 When a point of attachment is available, a mineral that is dissolved in a later invading solution may start crystal growth in the right conditions, and the goethite stalactite suddenly is decorated with another mineral species.

-In that year, a large series of pockets of azurite had been opened and was made available for collecting.
+In that year, a large series of pockets of azurite had been opened and were made available for collecting.
 The pockets were full of goethite stalactites on which countless small, brilliant blue azurite crystals had developed along the entire length of each stalactite.
 Some stalactites were covered with blue crystals.
 Others had a smattering of such crystals.
 All were stunningly beautiful!

 The initial excitement in seeing such a find was quickly tempered when diggers realized that most of the stalactites had cleaved or broken off the matrix and lay scattered in the pockets.